ResearchComputing/Documentation/docs/gateways/jupyterhub_201906_updates.md

 ### Step 3: Open a notebook

 There are two ways to open a notebook:
-* [To open a new notebook]: click on the _New_ button on the right hand side of the Jupyter home screen, and select one of the available options (kernels) under "Notebook", depending on the programming language (python, R, etc.) you wish to use in the notebook.
-Once you are in the notebook, you can save it to <myfilename>.ipynb using the _File -> Save as.._ option.
+* _To open a new notebook_: click on the _New_ button on the right hand side of the Jupyter home screen, and select one of the available options (kernels) under "Notebook", depending on the programming language you wish to use in the notebook (e.g., python, R, bash).
+Once you are in the notebook, you can save it to _myfilename_.ipynb using the _File -> Save as.._ option.
-* [To open an existing notebook]: Click on the <myfilename>.ipynb notebook that you want to work in.
+* To open an existing notebook: Click on the _myfilename_.ipynb notebook that you want to work in.
 This will open the notebook in the appropriate kernel (assuming that kernel is available on CURC Jupyterhub).

 ### Step 4: Shut down a Notebook Server